Figure 1: Brass ball valve with a drinking water certification

 A ball valve is a quarter-turn valve type.
 This means a 90 degrees turn will move the valve from the fully closed position to the fully open position.
 The valve consists of a ball with a hollow center where water passes through, as seen in Figure 2.
 Ball valves are popular in domestic and industrial applications.
 They are low cost, available with a wide variety of end connection types and maintain a consistent performance after several years of use.
 They can operate over a wide range of pressure and temperature, easy to install and replace, and can function for a long period without maintenance.

-Figure 2: Components of a ball valve: handle (A), handle screw/bolt (B), shaft (C), shaft seal (D), ball seal (E), ball (F), and body (G)
+Figure 2: Components of a ball valve: handle (A), handle screw/bolt (B), shaft seal (C), shaft (D), ball (E), seal (F), and body (G).

 In domestic water distribution systems, the valves are often permanently installed.
 Over time, a water valve can degrade causing potential contamination and enabling microbial growth.
 Therefore, it is important to select a valve type that meets several requirements for drinking water.
 A good practice is to check the manufacturer’s documentation for compliance of the valve for drinking water applications.
+For more information on drinking water requirements, you can also read our drinking water article.

 Depending on the country, there are different certifications and regulations required for valves that come in contact with drinking water.
 Some of these are: